-To sum up, Bieszczady might not be the best place for skiing aficionados but are indeed perfect for hikers.
+To sum up, Bieszczady might not be the best place for skiing aficionados but are perfect for hikers.
 There are lots of interesting hiking trails which are appropriate both for tough cookies and families with children.
-Offering clean air, great views and blessed silence of small mountain villages, Bieszczady are perfect place to slow down, cut off from city noise and simply let your hair down.
+Offering clean air, great views and blessed silence of small mountain villages, Bieszczady are perfect place to slow down, cut off from everyday stresses, get away from noisy city and simply let your hair down.

 Click here if you would like to see what other people think about Bieszczady and how do these mountains look in the summer.